If you don't know how to pour beer, you'll end up with a poor beer.

 You may have to allow the beer to settle for some time in the can prior to pouring.
 As with wine that develops bottle shock, beer can react poorly to the jostling of transportation.
 Nobody wants to pop open a can of beer and have it explode everywhere.

 No matter what beer you drink, you should always aim to achieve the best result possible.
+You don't have to be a cicerone certified beer server to pour a good beer.

 If you pour beer properly, you'll maximize taste, look, and texture.
 An improperly poured beer can end up with too much foam, no foam, or an unenjoyable taste.
 Break out the steps listed above at your next gathering and show all of your friends the perfect pour.
 Their taste buds will thank you.